dovetail-genomics/capture/docs/source/library_qc.rst

    python3 ./capture/get_qc.py -p NSC_rep1_stats.txt

-After the script completes, it will print (These are the same results you are expected to see if you ran the NSC rep1 sample):
+After the script completes, it will output (if you ran the NSC rep1 sample you should expect to generate these same results):

 .. code-block:: console